 - After the initial euphoria that comes from exploring a new city and meeting new people, some students may experience homesickness and other negative feelings.
 Therefore, students can request to meet with CUPA’s American-trained Counseling Psychologist (up to five sessions covered by CUPA).

-- Students are provided with mental health ressources and the medical support they may need.
+- Students are provided with mental health ressources and any medical support they may need.

-- In case of emergency, CUPA staff provide a follow up support with 24/7 availability.
+- In case of emergency, CUPA staff provide follow up support with 24/7 availability.